tobias-hurri/Fluffy-birds/README.md

 where captured, generating a visual graph to show a potential correlation.

-This datasett is just an imaginary datasett collected randomely by GPT-UiO (an AI chat program created by the university of Oslo).
-All reasults have no real value, and should not be used as a actualy scientific study.
+This datasett is just an imaginary datasett created randomly in Excel with guidelines from GPT-UiO (an AI chat program created by the University of Oslo).
+All results have no real value, and should not be used as a actual scientific study.
 This whole repository project is just a test for using R-coding and sharing data on github - all for the sake of learning how to do reproducible science.

-If the packages dont work, try installing them first using this code:
+If the packages in the R-script dont work, try installing them first using this code:

 ```r
 install.packages("tidyverse")